LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/entities.md

     * **Entity Type**: Select "Value Set."
     * **Entity Values**: Enter each entity value.
 5. Click **Save**.
-6. If the domain is using LivePerson NLU v2 or a 3rd-party NLU engine, train the domain so that the addition is reflected in a new model version.
+6. Train the domain so that the addition is reflected in a new model version.

 ### Add a Regular Expression entity

 {: .important}
-Regular Expression entities are available only in domains using the [LivePerson NLU v2 engine](intent-builder-natural-language-understanding.html#liveperson-nlu-v2).
+Regular Expression entities are available only in domains using the [LivePerson engine](intent-builder-natural-language-understanding.html#livepersons-nlu-engine) for NLU.

 **To add a Regular Expression entity**